-\minisection{Plug-and-play with other DFCIL methods.} Some existing DFCIL methods, for example PASS~\cite{zhu2021prototype}, IL2A~\cite{zhu2021class} and SSRE~\cite{zhu2022self}, focus on reducing forgetting via embedding regularization.
-Considering the importance of saliency to image classification, it is natural consider whether ROSS can be integrated into these methods.
-The results in Table~\ref{tab:plug} show the performance gain brought by integrating ROSS with these methods.
-Adding ROSS doubles the performance for MUC in many cases and significantly improves IL2A and PASS.
+\minisection{Plug-and-play with other EFCIL methods.} Some existing EFCIL methods, like PASS~\cite{zhu2021prototype}, IL2A~\cite{zhu2021class} and SSRE~\cite{zhu2022self}, focus on reducing forgetting via embedding regularization.
+Considering the importance of saliency to image classification, it is natural to consider whether TASS can be integrated into these methods.
+The results in Table~\ref{tab:plug} show the performance gain brought by this integration.
+Adding TASS doubles the performance for MUC in many cases and significantly improves IL2A and PASS.
 When we incorporate it into the best baseline SSRE, it yields a consistent gain of about 3\%.
-These results clearly show that ROSS, by specifically mitigating saliency drift, is complementary to other methods in relieving forgetting in DFCIL.
-They additionally demonstrate the significance of saliency drift as a cause of catastrophic forgetting in DFCIL.
+These results clearly show that TASS, by explicitly mitigating saliency drift, is complementary to other methods in relieving forgetting.
+They additionally demonstrate the significance of saliency drift as a cause of catastrophic forgetting in EFCIL.

 [1]{ } [1]{ }